PeWe79/cloudmucast.com/src/content/docs/docs/developers/getting-started.md

 ### Clone the Core Repository

-Using Git, clone the AzuraCast core repository into a subfolder of your working directory.
+Using Git, clone the CloudmuCAst/AzuraCast core repository into a subfolder of your working directory.

-> **Note for Windows developers:** Before cloning the repositories, you should ensure your Git is locally configured to not automatically convert line endings from Linux style (LF) to Windows style (CRLF), which will break AzuraCast.
+> **Note for Windows developers:** Before cloning the repositories, you should ensure your Git is locally configured to not automatically convert line endings from Linux style (LF) to Windows style (CRLF), which will break CloudmuCAst/AzuraCast.
 You can set this globally by running:
 >
 > ```sh
 > git config --global core.autocrlf input